braid-org/braid-spec/README.md

 ### Braid Patch — `draft-xx-httpbis-braid-patch-00.txt`

 A general patch format.
-It allows one to mix and match
+It is a uniform format with abstractions that allow one to mix and match:

  - multiple `Merge-Types` (ie. CRDT and OT merge algorithms)
  - with multiple `Content-Types` (ie. data formats)

-It uses a uniform syntax that is easy to read.

 ### Linked JSON — `draft-xx-httpbis-linked-json-00.txt`